RedBearAK/toshy/README.md

 ## How to Uninstall

-This should work now:
+The `uninstall` command is just another command inside the setup script, so follow the same instructions from "How to Install", but run the setup script with `uninstall` as the command argument, instead of `install`.
+Like this:

 ```sh
 ./setup_toshy.py uninstall
 ```

 Please file an issue if you have some sort of trouble with the `uninstall` command.
 If you have a multi-desktop system you may need to run the uninstall procedure while logged into KDE if you ran the installer in KDE, due to the KDE-specific components that get installed for Wayland support.
+Or just manually remove the KWin script from the KWin Scripts control panel.

 ◊